Groenewegen wins Tour stage seven as Ciccone retains yellow jersey

 “Tejay suffered an injury to his face, among other abrasions.
 He’s been checked and treated by Le Tour doctor and will be evaluated further by the team doctor at the finish,” his EF-Education First team said.

-Reporting by Julien Pretot; Editing by Kevin Liffey and Andrew Cawthorne
+Reporting by Julien Pretot; Editing by Kevin Liffey, Andrew Cawthorne and Christian Radnedge